andrewha/ezml/README.md

 - Logistic Regression
   - Derivative-based: Gradient Descent, Newton (single feature only)

+Supported transformers:
+- Standard scaler ($z$-score transformation)

-More models to be covered in future versions.
+More models and possibly transformers to be implemented in future versions.

 ---
 Installation for Linux